spgarbet/sleev/paper.md

 dataset mock.vccc.
 Specifically, we show how to fit a linear regression model in the presence of errors in both the outcome and covariates using the linear2ph() function.
-Situations with more covariates and examples with logistic regression are included in **reference to github full paper**.
+Situations with more covariates and examples with logistic regression are included in  the [package vignette](https://github.com/dragontaoran/sleev/blob/main/vignettes/sleev_vignette.pdf).

 This example fits a linear regression model with CD4 count at antiretroviral therapy (ART) initiation regressed on viral load (VL) at ART initiation, adjusting for sex at birth.